lifthrasiir/dcputhings/README.md

 `JMP a` sets the PC to `a` in the fastest or at least shortest way.
 There are 4 possible encodings for `JMP`: `SET PC, ...`, `XOR PC, ...`, `AND PC, ...` and `SUB PC, ...`.
 (Among them `XOR` is fastest but not applicable for all cases.)
-Note that the plain `SET PC, a` won't be optimized.
+Note that the plain `SET PC, a` won't be optimized; you must explicitly use `JMP a` instead.

 `PUSH a` is equivalent to `SET PUSH, a`. `POP a` is equivalent to `SET a, POP`.
 You can also use `[SP]` instead of `PEEK`.
 (But `[SP+<number>]` is still invalid.)
+For these instructions `a` cannot be a stack operand as the evaluation order of stack operand is very unintuitive and prone to error.

 `BRK` or `HLT` is equivalent to `SUB PC, 1`.
 This forms a simple infinite loop, and used as a *de facto* instruction to terminate the emulator.

+`RET` is equivalent to `SET PC, POP`, and used for returning from the subroutine initiated by `JSR` instruction.

 `PASS` does not emit the binary at all; it can be used as a placeholder.